CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation: Related Work

-One type of methods~\cite{french2020semi, zhou2021c3, hu2021semi, wang2022semi, liu2022perturbed, xu2022semi, zhang2022region} adopt the Mean Teacher architecture.
-U$^2$PL~\cite{wang2022semi} attempts to make better use of unreliable predictions via contrastive learning.
-PS-MT~\cite{liu2022perturbed} builds a stricter teacher with the VAT~\cite{miyato2018virtual} technology.
-There are also some methods, like CPS~\cite{chen2021semi} and CTT~\cite{xiao2022semi}, using the dual student framework.
-All of these methods demand multi-networks during the training process.
-Meanwhile, there is another type of methods, self-training based methods~\cite{ke2022three,yang2022st++,yuan2021simple,du2022learning}, which often require multiple training stages.
-ST++~\cite{yang2022st++} proposes to use a three-stage paradigm and emphasizes the importance of strong augmentations.
-SimpleBase~\cite{yuan2021simple} demands a pre-trained teacher model and uses separated batch normalization~\cite{ioffe2015batch} for images with strong augmentation.
-More recently, FST~\cite{du2022learning} proposes two variants to explore the future states deeply and widely.
+One type of methods~\cite{french2020semi, zhou2021c3, hu2021semi, wang2022semi, liu2022perturbed, xu2022semi, zhang2022region, zhen23imas} adopt the Mean Teacher architecture.
+U$^2$PL~\cite{wang2022semi} attempts to use unreliable predictions via contrastive learning better.
+PS-MT~\cite{liu2022perturbed} builds a stricter teacher with the VAT~\cite{miyato2018virtual} technique.
+ELN~\cite{kwon2022semi} uses an error localization network to mitigate the performance degradation caused by confirmation bias due to invalid pseudo labels.
+All of these methods demand multi-networks for training.
+Meanwhile, another type of method, self-training based methods~\cite{ke2022three,yang2022st++,yuan2021simple,du2022learning}, often require multiple training stages.
+Among them, ST++~\cite{yang2022st++} proposes a three-stage paradigm with strong augmentation.
+SimpleBase~\cite{yuan2021simple} uses separated batch normalization~\cite{ioffe2015batch} for images with different augmentation.

-Since FixMatch~\cite{sohn2020fixmatch} combines self-training and consistency regularization into a single stage, it has become the baseline for many semi-supervised semantic segmentation approaches.
 PC$^2$Seg~\cite{zhong2021pixel} uses feature-space contrastive learning besides consistency training.
-And recently, UniMatch~\cite{yang2022revisiting} leverages multiple strong augmentation branches and feature perturbations via consistency regularization.
-Our \MyMthd{} also follows this single-stage framework.
-However, previous works mostly concentrate on how to leverage high-confidence regions and neglect mining high-confidence regions itself.
-Different from all above, \MyMthd{} focuses on mining more reliable high-confidence regions.
+Recently, UniMatch~\cite{yang2022revisiting} adopted a single-stage framework based on FixMatch~\cite{sohn2020fixmatch} via multiple strong augmentation branches.
+Unlike all the above, \MyMthd{} explores how to take advantage of correlation maps better to improve the use efficiency of unlabeled data via label propagation, which previous works have ignored.

-The goal of semi-supervised semantic segmentation is to train a semantic segmentation network $\mathcal{F} $ with a small labeled image set $\mathcal{D}^{l} = \{ (x^{l}_{i}, y^{l}_{i})\}^{N_l}_{i=1}$ and a large unlabeled image set $\mathcal{D}^{u} = \{ x^{u}_{i} \}^{N_u}_{i=1}$, where $x_{i}^l / x_{i}^u$ and $y_{i}^l$ are the training examples and labels, respectively, and $N_l$ and $N_u$ are the number of labeled and unlabeled images, respectively.
-In this section, we present \MyMthd{}, which leverages threshold relaxing and label propagation with pairwise correlations to mine more accurate high-confidence regions of unlabeled data for semi-supervised semantic segmentation.
+The goal of semi-supervised semantic segmentation is to train a semantic segmentation network $\mathcal{F}$ with a small labeled image set and a large unlabeled image set.
+We present a single-stage framework \MyMthd{}, which leverages pairwise correlations to achieve two label propagation strategies.